savirpatil/startup-predictor/README.md

-- Tested whether adding nonlinear and interaction terms (squared timing features, funding x region interactions) would improve performance, and found only a negligible gain, (+0.001 AUC) indicating the model's performance ceiling comes from feature richness
+- Tested whether adding nonlinear and interaction terms (squared timing features, funding x region interactions) would improve performance, and found only a negligible gain, (+0.001 AUC) indicating the model's performance ceiling comes from features